vttale/serve-stale/README.md

    capped.
 (It also has the curious suggestion that a value in the range 2147483648 to 4294967295 should be treated as zero.)
 It closes that section by noting, "The TTL specifies a maximum time to live, not a mandatory time to live."
-This is again not [RFC2119]-normative language, but does convey the natural language connotation that data becomes unusable past TTL expiry.
+This wording again does not contain BCP 14 [RFC2119] key words, but does convey the natural language connotation that data becomes unusable past TTL expiry.

-   Several recursive resolver operators currently use stale data for answers in some way, including Akamai.
-A number of recursive resolver packages (including BIND, Know, OpenDNS, Unbound) provide options to use stale data.
+   Several recursive resolver operators, including Akamai, currently use stale data for answers in some way.
+A number of recursive resolver packages (including BIND, Knot, OpenDNS, Unbound) provide options to use stale data.
 Apple MacOS can also use stale data as part of the Happy Eyeballs algorithms in mDNSResponder.
-The collective operational experience is that it provides significant benefit with minimal downside.
+The collective operational experience is that using stale data can provide significant benefit with minimal downside.

 4. Standards Action